-I know it's hard.
-Having to say goodbye to the smartphone that has been with you for so long, it's tough.
+I know it’s hard.
+Having to say goodbye to the smartphone that has been with you for so long, it’s tough.
 You and your phone have been through so many drops and splashes, and it has just kept on ticking.
-At the rate of speed new smartphone's come out, your 3-year-old smartphone could be considered old by some.
-If you think you are ready to level up and get a new smartphone, there are some you should consider before buying it.
+At the rate of speed new smartphone’s come out, your 3-year-old smartphone could be considered old by some.
+If you think you are ready to level up and get a new smartphone, there are some you should consider to choose the right smartphone.

 Decide What Operating System You Want To Use

 |1||Simple Mobile Samsung Galaxy On5 4G LTE Prepaid Smartphone||27 Reviews||$39.99||Buy on Amazon|

 |2||BLU R1 HD - 16 GB - Black - Prime Exclusive - with Lockscreen Offers & Ads||4428 Reviews||$59.99||Buy on Amazon|

 |3||BLU Advance 5.0 HD -Unlocked Dual Sim Smartphone - US GSM - Rose Gold||3515 Reviews||$69.99||Buy on Amazon|